 DC Shoes Inc is an American company that was founded by Damon Way and Ken Block in 1994.
 They are known today for manufacturing goods such as apparel, accessories, and shoes that are rooted in extreme sports.

 The company has been producing endless footwear designs for more than two decades now.
-These shoes include snowboard boots, sandals, skate, and casual sneakers and boots.
+These shoes include snowboard boots, sandals, skate-inspired DC shoes, and casual DC sneakers and boots.
 Performance shoes such as skate and snowboard footwear are usually decked out in technologies and materials built for the sport.

 One of the many skate shoe models is the DC Tonik SE, a low-top sneaker that sits atop a vulcanized sole for excellent board feel and flexibility.
 It is available in multiple colorways and print options.